osentrk/P2PChat-on-Python/README.md

 3-) Chat_Listener.py
 4-) Chat_Client.py

-Now, you can focus on Chat_Client.py and you can chat any online user.ö
+Now, you can focus on Chat_Client.py and you can chat any online user.